 That may seem like a lot of pressure as a parent, but don’t worry, that’s what the Begin team is here for!

 In this article, we’ll be focusing on cardinal numbers in particular.
 First, we’ll help you understand what they are and how they work.
-Then, our experts will share three fun and educational learning activities to help your young learner get comfortable with this concept.
+Then, our experts will share several fun and educational learning activities to help your young learner get comfortable with this concept.

 Let’s dive in!